rob-blackbourn/jetblack-map/README.md

 * Is is built as a pure react component with no dependencies,
 * When zoomed out the map can scroll continuously in the horizontal direction.
-* It uses hooks to provide interaction wi the map.
+* It uses hooks to provide interaction with the map.

 ## Installation